-- Operating revenues Operating revenue represents administrative services charged to customer.
-The operating revenues for the current and prior year were \$375,580 and \$289,203 respectively. - Non-operating revenues The net non-operating revenues increased by \$580,587 or 8%, as compared to the prior fiscal year.
-The Corporación de las Artes Musicales de Puerto Rico received more legislative appropriations in 2023 than in 2022.
-Most of the revenues during 2023 are from non-operating revenues, which represent 95% of the total revenues.
+- Operating revenues- Operating revenue represents mostly sales of tickets.
+The operating revenues for the current and prior year were \$771,066 and \$375,580, respectively. - Non-operating revenues- The net non-operating revenues increased by \$3,298,739 or 41.63%, as compared to prior fiscal year.
+Most of the revenues during 2024 came from legislative appropriations which represent 82.17% of the total revenues.